Tahseenahhamza/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-Created a data visualization dashboard using Microsoft Excel to analyze and present the annual performance of Vrinda Store for the year 2022.
-The dashboard provides interactive insights into sales trends, customer demographics, order statuses, and more, using Pivot Charts and Slicers.
+# Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+## Project Objective
+The Vrinda Store wants to create an annual sales report for 2022.
+So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.